-In a later version of this document, we will provide descriptions of specific services, making clear where existing service specifications can be used unchanged and where modified or new service specifications are needed.
-We will also describe the current state of any work known to be underway to define such extensions or definitions.
+Other companion documents will provide descriptions of specific services, making clear where existing service specifications can be used unchanged and where modified or new service specifications are needed.
+They will also describe the current state of any work known to be underway to define such extensions or definitions.